ADHD Coping Strategies You Haven’t Tried Yet

-These 80 reader-tested ADHD coping strategies — high tech and low tech — might seem eccentric at first, but don’t we all?
-Use them to see your ADHD in a new light, and to dial in your best life.
+What helps adults and parents manage life with ADHD?
+These 80 reader-submitted ADHD coping strategies — high tech and low tech — might seem quirky but try them to see your ADHD in a new light.

 I carry a colorful wallet, so I can find it quickly in my handbag.

 A few times a year, I get a clutter companion to help me sort clutter into four piles: “keep,” “toss,” “donate,” and “age.”
 I revisit the “age” items three months later, and make a decision then.

 I invite people over for dinner or a visit, so I have to clean up to get ready for them.

 I create a document “hot spot” for time-sensitive documents.
 I place up to five papers there, each representing a different task that needs to be attended to within the next 24 hours.

 I stay organized by hanging a list of tasks to do on the inside of my front door.
 I see it several times a day, including every time I leave the apartment.